noi-techpark/odh-docs/source/involved.rst

 and even to participate in the development or supply new data to be shared.

-:numref:`odh-actors` shows at a glance the various roles that one can play within the |odh|\, depending on their interest, expertise, and skills.
+:numref:`odh-actors` shows at a glance the various roles that potential users can play within the |odh|\, according to their interest, expertise, skills, and knowledge.

 Depending on your interest on the Open Data Hub Project, we welcome your participation to the project in one of the roles that we have